What is CPD?

 What is a CPD plan?

-A CPD plan can be a useful way to structure your continuing professional development (CPD) activities.
-It can also help you to reflect on your learning and identify how your CPD has helped you to develop professionally.
+A CPD plan can be a useful way to structure your continuing professional development (CPD) activities, and can also help you to reflect on your learning and identify how the CPD undertaken has helped you to develop professionally.

 Why create a CPD plan?

-There are many benefits to creating a CPD plan.
-A CPD plan:
+There are many benefits to creating a CPD plan, including:

 What are CPD points?

-CPD points are a measure of your educational activities and can be used to maintain your professional registration.
-They can also be used as evidence of your commitment to continued professional development (CPD).
+CPD points are a measure of your educational activities and can be used to maintain professional registration.
+They can also be used as evidence of your commitment to continued professional development.

 The points are usually awarded for attending training courses, conferences and other events, or for completing self-directed learning activities.
-The number of points you can earn for each activity varies, and is set by the relevant professional body.
+The number of points you can earn for each activity varies, and is set by the training provider or relevant professional body.